-- Drinking carbonated beverages
+- Drinking carbonated beverages.

-- Drinking too much alcohol
+- Drinking too much alcohol.

-- Eating too much
+- Eating too much.

-- Excitement or emotional stress
+- Being excited or under emotional stress.

-- Swallowing air with chewing gum or sucking on candy
+- Swallowing air, such as when chewing gum or smoking.

 Nerve damage or irritation

-- A hair or something else in your ear touching your eardrum
+- A hair or something else in your ear touching your eardrum.

-- Sore throat or laryngitis
+- Sore throat or laryngitis.

 Central nervous system disorders